Molecular mechanisms of motor neuron development and disease

 Charles Scott Sherrington (early 1900s): Sherrington's focus on spinal nerves and reflexes led him to map the motor nerves traveling from the spinal cord to the muscles and the sensory nerves traveling from the muscles to the spinal cord - a task which took him almost ten years.

-Our Scientific Mission: Our lab uses the specific strengths of C. elegans and mice to reveal the gene regulatory mechanisms that control motor neuron development and function.
-We employ novel methodology, such as whole genome sequencing, CRISPR genome editing, ATAC-seq and cell type-specific transcriptome profiling.
-Our laboratory aims to systematically test whether the function of the gene regulatory factors we discover in C. elegans is conserved across phylogeny using mouse genetics and novel genomic approaches.
+Our Scientific Mission: Our lab uses the specific strengths of C. elegans and mice to reveal the molecular mechanisms that control motor neuron development and disease.
+We employ novel methodology, such as whole genome sequencing, CRISPR/Cas9 gene editing, ATAC-seq and cell type-specific transcriptomics.
+Our laboratory aims to systematically test whether the function of genes we discover in C. elegans is conserved across phylogeny using mouse genetics and novel genomic approaches.

 Educational mission of the lab: Our goal is to train the next-generation of scientists in an inspiring, inclusive and collaborative environment.
 Our lab condemns any kind of racism and discriminatory acts against all underrepresented groups in our scientific community, including, but not limited to, African Americans, Hispanic/Latino, women, LGBTQIA+, people with disabilities, those from different religious groups, and international scholars.